Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 Once the Ark is built, Noah’s—and presumably his family’s—primary tasks are gathering food and animals to take with them, though Genesis 7 states many animals came on their own accord (v.
 9).
 This is little consolation for animal rights activists who are more interested in the unfortunate woodland creatures that didn’t make the cut.
 What did Bambi and Thumper do to deserve such a harsh fate?
 It’s a fair question.
 Somebody crank up a mournful Sarah McLachlan tune so we can discuss it properly.

 There are a number of theories on why animals perished in the flood alongside the condemned humans, but the best textual answer is simply that mankind was designated as ruler and subduer of earth and everything in it (Genesis 1:28 just won’t go away).
 And as mankind went, so did the earth and animals.
 It’s the natural result of the creation order.
-Genesis 8:21 says it happened this way “because of mankind.”
+Genesis 8:21 says it happened this way because of mankind.
 If you veer the Shaggin’ Wagon into oncoming traffic there’s gonna be consequences for you and everyone carpooling with you.
 It has nothing to do with meanness or fairness.
 This explanation isn’t going to make Doris Day belt out “Que Sera, Sera,” but that’s the gist of the scriptural justification.
 Humanity’s exceedingly poor choices put the animals in peril.
 The good news for the critters is God makes room for them as well by somehow fitting seven pairs of every clean and two of every unclean animal on the Ark (v.
 2).
 I’m no good at math, but even I know this doesn’t add up.
 The Ark was big, but it wasn’t that big.
 Like a clown car gag in reverse animals inexplicably keep filing into the Ark, despite their size and impossibly large numbers.
 It could be theorized that the animals came to Noah as Tiny Toons and not full-sized adults, but, even if that was the case, the Ark still wouldn’t have been large enough.
 As Martin Brody would say, “You’re gonna need a bigger boat.”
-But before you attempt to swallow that 2×4 sideways in an effort to reconcile the seemingly miraculous circumstances, consider this: Scripture says each creature was numbered “according to its kind” (see 6:20).
+But before you attempt to swallow that 2×4 sideways in an effort to reconcile the seemingly miraculous circumstances, consider this: Scripture says each creature was numbered according to its kind (see 6:20).
 It doesn’t say anything about species, so, by the standard of taxonomy, this would indicate thousands upon thousands of kinds, not millions of species.
 If correct, the Ark’s much-debated size is suddenly a non-issue.
 I’ll let you decide.

 As storm clouds gather in the distance God pledges to protect Noah’s family from the impending disaster.
 The Torah indicates his name once again shifts from justice to mercy in this moment.
 They don’t even get the chance to christen the ship with a bottle of sparkly before God channels his inner Ororo Munroe, causing the sky to open up with one hell of a meteorological event (v.
 11).
 Still, not everyone is convinced.
 A bunch of people join Shaun at the Winchester to have a nice cold pint and wait for it all to blow over.
 By the time they realize the forecast is accurate, Johnny Cash is singing “Five Feet High and Rising.”
 You know the story: It rains for forty days and nights, causing floodwaters to consume the land for several months (v.
 24).
 But didn’t other people own boats?
 Without question.
 There had to be more than a few kayaks and jon boats around.
 Problem is, they weren’t made for rough water and certainly couldn’t carry a year’s worth of supplies.
 Not even the Deacon and his band of Smokers are prepared for this Waterworld prequel.
 The insinuation is it was a worldwide event, but it’s possible it was primarily localized to Prestige Crest after the dam broke.
 By the time dry land is confirmed again in Genesis 8, Noah and company have spent a full year cooped up on the Ark.
 But, unlike Aronofsky’s 2014 film, Noah doesn’t mistake the boat for the Overlook Hotel and go all Jack Torrance on his family.

 The tendency is to canonize Noah.
-Genesis says he “walked with God” and was “perfect in his generations” (see 6:9), but to say his decency saved mankind is inaccurate.
+Genesis says he “walked with God” and was “blameless in his time” (see 6:9), but to say his decency saved mankind is inaccurate.
 Noah may have been notable among his peers, but the text says it’s God’s willful timing that saved mankind.
 Can a good guy go on a killing spree and still be considered good?
 Come to think of it, yeah.
 No one faults William Wallace for going full-tilt braveheart on the English ruling-class.
 Those guys deserved it—and apparently so did everyone in Noah’s time.
 God rides out of the desert like Clint Eastwood’s man with no name and is saddled with the thankless task of cleaning up a town overrun with bad guys.
 The place is in smoldering shambles with only a few fortunate townspeople left standing when the nameless stranger finally leaves, but we all know it’s a better place for it.
 That’s essentially the flood story in a nutshell.
 It’s unexpected, but, when read in the proper context, the account is actually about God saving a world that deserves total annihilation.
 Didn’t see that coming.

 Like earlier scriptural accounts, the flood story speaks of God as a reliable Being who interacts with humans, gives them every chance to do right and live free, and only takes action against them as a last resort.
 But even then, he doesn’t fly off the handle.
 Adam and Eve’s bodies don’t mysteriously turn up in the East River after their blunder.
 They’re merely served an eviction notice.
 Likewise, Cain isn’t marked for death because of his offense.
 God goes the other way, making sure John Hatcher doesn’t pay him a visit.
 And instead of wiping out the human race completely in the perfect storm, he ensures Noah’s family is spared so that life will perpetuate.
 There’s three ways to look at this: 1) disagree with his method and refuse to acknowledge him, 2) appreciate the fact he hasn’t punted this blue globe through the uprights of some black hole or 3) respectfully continue your search.
 I can’t speak for you, but I gotta go with door number three.
 And while it’s still way too early for any definitive conclusions, at least we can say God isn’t a very good bad guy.
 Of course, this might change.
 We’ve still got a long way to go.